vim-advent-calendar/vimways.org/content/2019/vim-and-the-working-directory/index.md

 # opens /some/long/path/to/foo.h
 ```

-### Step 6: Using tabs
+### Step 6: A feature request

 There are a lots of ways to use tabs within Vim.
 Personally, I like the "one tab per project rule", and
-I use the following vim script to enforce one working directory per project:
+I used the following vim script to enforce one working directory per project:

 ```vim
 function!
 OnTabEnter(path)